K2's Essentials For Staff Accountants

 CPE Credit: Recommended for 8 hours Computer Software and Applications

-Instructional delivery method: Group-live demo and discussion using color computer projection – laptop friendly, with access to demonstration files.
-Program focuses on Excel for Windows, but many of the features can be found in Excel for Mac.
+Instructional delivery method: Group-live demonstration and discussion – laptop friendly, with access to demonstration files.
+This program focuses on Excel for Windows (2013 and newer, including Office 365), but many of the features can be found in Excel for Mac

 Prerequisites: Fundamental knowledge of Microsoft Office Excel 2013 or newer

 Program level: Intermediate

 Who should attend: Early and mid-career professionals who seek to use Excel more effectively and efficiently

 Upon completing this course, you should be able to:

 - List five critical best practices associated with creating workbooks and construct workbooks that comply with these principles